electron-elements/send-feedback/docs/methods.md

 The text of loader when the reporter fails in doing it's job.

 #### `useReporter(function || reporter, reporterData)`
-* function or reporter - This parameter must be a function of one of the [default reporter](reporters.md).
+* reporter: function or string - This parameter must be a function of one of the [default reporter](reporters.md).
 * reporterData - could be anything that will be passed to reporter.
 Default reporter use objects.
 (This might change in future)